HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-A greater number of dimensional variants of each image tends will typically have implications on the complexity of the media pipeline or service in use and will secondarily have implications on the required media storage, as well as the caching efficiencies already mentioned.
+In addition to the caching inefficencies already mentioned, a greater number of dimensional variants will typically increase both the complexity of the media pipeline or service in use, and the required media storage.

-In some platforms, such as WordPress, there are approaches which once rolled out on the platform, can of course influence the approaches taken by a large number of sites.
+When looking at this data, note that a few platforms ([such as WordPress](https://make.wordpress.org/core/2015/11/10/responsive-images-in-wordpress-4-4/)) use automated approaches which impact a large number of sites.

 ##### Srcset: descriptors

-When providing the candidate list to the User Agent, we have 2 mechanisms with which we can inform the context for each provided image: x-descriptor and  w-descriptor.
+When providing the candidate list to the user agent, we have two mechanisms to annotate the candidate images: `x` descriptors and  `w` descriptors.

-X-descriptor describes the device pixel ratio of the specific resource, for example 2x would indicate that the specific image resource is of twice the dimensional size in each axis , hence four times as many pixels, an x-descriptor of 3x means nine times the number of pixels, which of course can have considerable payload implications.
+`x` descriptors describe the device pixel ratio of the specific resource.
+For example a `2x` descriptor would indicate that the specific image resource is of twice the dimensional size in each axis (containing four times as many pixels), and is suitable for devices with a `window.devicePixelRatio` of `2`.
+Likewise, a `3x` descriptor signifies nine times the number of pixels, which of course can have considerable payload implications.

 ```html
 <img srcset="images/example_3x.jpg 3x, images/example_2x.jpg 2x"
      src="images/example.jpg" alt="..." />
 ```

-W-descriptor describes the pixel width of the specific resource.
+`w` descriptors describe the candidate's pixel width.

 ```html
 <img srcset="images/example_small.jpg 600w, images/example_medium.jpg 1400w, images/example_large.jpg 2400w"
      src="images/example_fallback.jpg" alt="..." />
 ```

-Both approaches enable the User Agent to mathematically factor in device pixel ratio when assessing the most appropriate image candidate.
+Both approaches enable the user agent to mathematically factor in the current device pixel ratio when assessing the most appropriate image candidate.

 {{ figure_markup(
   image="srcset-descriptor-usage.png",